Kayaking Level 1

 Good to Know

-The Class will commence at 9:00 AM at the kayak launch located at Galveston Island State Park.
-Please arrive early to pay the $5 per-person entrance fee at the Galveston Island State Park Headquarters.
-Class should be complete by 1:30 PM.
-We will provide cold water and trail mix as part of the Class.
+The class will typically commence at 9:00 AM at the kayak launch located at the venue.
+If the venue is Galveston Island SP, please arrive early to pay the $5 per-person entrance fee at the Park Headquarters.
+Class should be complete by 3:30 PM.
+We will provide cold water and trail mix as part of the class.

 What to Wear